pequet/dls-submodules-commit-workflow/memory-bank/project-brief.md

 domain: system-state
 subject: DLS Commit Workflow
 status: active
-summary: Core project goals, requirements, and scope.
+summary: "Core project goals, requirements, and scope for the DLS Submodules Commit Workflow script."
 ---
-# Example: Project Brief
+# Project Brief

 ## 1. Project Goal

-*   **Primary Objective:** Clearly state the main goal of this project.
-What is the single most important thing it needs to achieve?

-    * [Enter primary objective here]

-    *   **Example: Project A** The primary objective of this project is to provide a well-structured, AI-ready boilerplate for new projects in the Cursor IDE, enabling faster development cycles and consistent application of best practices.
-    *   **Example: Project B** To develop a suite of custom technical analysis indicators as Pine Script studies for the TradingView platform, focusing on code reusability, performance, and user-centric design.
+*   **Primary Objective:** To create a robust script that completely automates the commit and push workflow for a parent repository and all of its Git submodules, eliminating a tedious and error-prone manual process.

-*   **Secondary Objectives (Optional):** List any other important goals.
+*   **Secondary Objectives (Optional):**

-    * [Enter secondary objectives here]

-    *   **Example: Project A**
-        *   To demonstrate effective AI-assisted development workflows.
-        *   To provide a template that is easily customizable and adaptable to different project types.
-        *   To encourage the use of a structured memory system for improved project context and AI continuity.
-    *   **Example: Project B**
-        *   To create a reusable component library for common Pine Script tasks.
-        *   To establish a clear and maintainable documentation standard for each indicator.
+    *   To provide clear documentation on how to use the script.
-        *   To ensure all indicators are performant and have a minimal impact on chart responsiveness.
+    *   To ensure the script is reliable and handles edge cases, such as submodules with no changes.
+    *   To make the script intelligent enough to always operate on the correct top-level repository.

 ## 2. Core Requirements & Functionality

-What must the project do at a minimum?
-List the essential features and functionalities.

-*   **Requirement 1:** Provide a pre-configured directory structure.

-    * [Enter requirements here]

-    *   **Example: Project A** Includes directories for source code, documentation, memory bank, and archives.
-    *   **Example: Project B** Each indicator must be implemented as a functional Pine Script v5 study.
+*   **Requirement 1:** Intelligently locate the top-level repository root, traversing up from the current directory.

-*   **Requirement 2:** Integrate with AI tools and extensions.
+*   **Requirement 2:** Iterate through every submodule within the parent repository.

-    * [Enter requirements here]

-    *   **Example: Project A** Includes `.cursor/rules` for AI behavior and integrates with `vibe-tools` for various tasks.
-    *   **Example: Project B** The suite must include a shared library of reusable functions.

-*   **Requirement 3:** Enforce coding standards and best practices.

-    * [Enter requirements here]

-    *   **Example: Project A** Includes an `run_main_script.sh` file for consistent code formatting.
-    *   **Example: Project B** Each indicator must have comprehensive Markdown documentation.

-*   **Requirement 4:** Document the project structure and development workflow.

-    * [Enter requirements here]

-    *   **Example: Project A** Includes `README.md` and `docs/` directory with detailed documentation.
-    *   **Example: Project B** All visual components must adhere to data visualization best practices.

-*   **Requirement 5:** Provide examples of AI-assisted development workflows.

-    * [Enter requirements here]

-    *   **Example: Project A** Include examples of using `vibe-tools` for code generation, documentation, and analysis.
-    *   **Example: Project B** All scripts must be optimized for performance.
+*   **Requirement 3:** For each submodule, check for pending changes and, if found, add and commit them with a consistent message.
+*   **Requirement 4:** After processing all submodules, add and commit any changes in the main repository, including the updated submodule pointers.
+*   **Requirement 5:** Provide an optional `--push` flag to push all committed changes (submodules and parent) to the remote.
+*   **Requirement 6:** Include a simple installer script (`install.sh`) to make the main script globally executable via a symlink.

+*   **Future Consideration:**
+    *   The installer could be enhanced to provide an option to set up a `launchd` agent for periodic, automated execution.
+This requires further evaluation to avoid potential conflicts in multi-user or multi-location workflows.

 ## 3. Target Audience

-Who is this project for?
-Describe the primary users.

-* [Enter target audience here]

-*   **Example: Project A** The target audience for this project is software developers, particularly those who are using the Cursor IDE and are interested in incorporating AI into their development workflow.
-This boilerplate is also suitable for teams looking to standardize their project setup and enforce coding standards.
-*   **Example: Project B** The target user is the discerning `Discretionary Trader` i.e. trader (from novice to experienced) who values rigor, transparency, and a deep understanding of their tools, rather than seeking simplistic "buy/sell" signals.
+Developers and teams who use Git submodules to manage complex projects and need to simplify their version control workflow.

 ## 4. Scope (Inclusions & Exclusions)

 ### In Scope:

-What features and tasks are definitely part of this project?

-* [Enter in scope here]

-*   **Example: Project A**
-    *   Pre-configured directory structure
-    *   Integration with AI tools and extensions
-    *   Coding standards and best practices
-    *   Documentation of the project structure and development workflow
-    *   Examples of AI-assisted development workflows
-    *   Memory bank system for improved project context and AI continuity
-*   **Example: Project B**
-    *   Pine Script implementation of indicators.
-    *   A reusable component library.
+*   A single, executable Bash script (`dls-commit-all.sh`).
-    *   Technical documentation for each script.
-    *   A standardized framework for user-configurable inputs.
-    *   Performance profiling and optimization.
+*   A simple, interactive installer script (`install.sh`) to handle global installation (symlinking).
+*   Functionality to commit changes in submodules and the parent repository.
+*   Optional push functionality.
+*   Robust error handling to prevent commits if a proper Git repository is not found.
+*   Comprehensive `README.md` documentation.

 ### Out of Scope:

-What features and tasks are explicitly NOT part of this project (at least for the initial version)?

-* [Enter out of scope here]

-*   **Example: Project A**
-    *   Specific application logic or domain-specific code
-    *   Database drivers or ORM integrations
-    *   Frontend frameworks or UI components
-    *   Deployment scripts or infrastructure configuration
-    *   Testing frameworks or test suites
-*   **Example: Project B**
-    *   The subscription website (this is Project C).
-    *   Backtesting against historical data (this is a separate, future project).
-    *   Real-time strategy execution or auto-trading bots.
-    *   Marketing materials or landing pages.
+*   Automated, periodic execution via `launchd` or `cron` is out of scope for the initial version pending further review of potential workflow conflicts.
+*   Any interactive user interface; this is a command-line tool.
+*   Support for version control systems other than Git.
+*   Complex git operations like rebase, merge, or cherry-pick.
+The script focuses solely on adding and committing existing changes.
+*   Language versions other than Bash.

 ## 5. Success Criteria & Key Performance Indicators (KPIs)

-How will you know if the project is successful?
-What metrics will you track?

-* [Enter success criteria here]

-*   **Example: Project A Criteria:**
-    *   **Criteria 1:** Ease of use
-    *   **Criteria 2:** Adoption rate
-    *   **Criteria 3:** Positive user feedback
-*   **Example: Project B Criteria:**
+*   **Success Criteria:**
-    *   Code Quality & Maintainability
-    *   Documentation Clarity
-    *   Visualization Effectiveness
+    *   The script reliably commits all changes across submodules and the parent repo in a single command.
+    *   The script is easy to use and understand.
+    *   The script prevents common errors, like committing in the wrong directory.

-* [Enter KPIs here]
+*   **KPIs:**

-*   **Example: Project A KPIs:**
+    *   Time saved per developer during the commit process.
-    *   **KPI 1:** Time to first commit
+    *   Reduction in commit-related errors (e.g., forgetting to commit a submodule).
-    *   **KPI 2:** Number of projects started from the boilerplate
-    *   **KPI 3:** User satisfaction score
-*   **Example: Project B KPIs:**
-    *   Number of reusable functions in the shared library.
-    *   Performance score (loading time) for each script.
-    *   Subjective clarity score based on user feedback for documentation and visuals.
+    *   Positive feedback from users on its utility and reliability.

 ## 6. Assumptions

-List any assumptions being made that could impact the project.

-* [Enter assumptions here]

-*   **Example: Project A Assumptions:**
-    *   Users are familiar with the Cursor IDE and basic software development concepts.
-    *   Users have access to the necessary API keys and accounts for AI tools and extensions.
-    *   Users are willing to adopt a structured development workflow and follow coding standards.
+*   Users have a basic understanding of Git and Git submodules.
-*   **Example: Project B Assumptions:**
-    *   The mathematical models for the indicators are pre-defined and validated.
-    *   The target platform (TradingView) will maintain Pine Script v5 compatibility.
-    *   Users possess a basic understanding of technical analysis concepts.
+*   Users are working in a Bash-compatible shell environment.
+*   The script will be executed from a directory within a Git repository.

 ## 7. Constraints & Risks

-Identify any limitations or potential problems.

-* [Enter constraints here]
+*   **Constraints:**

-*   **Example: Project A Constraints:**
-    *   **Constraint 1:** Reliance on specific AI tools and extensions.
-    *   **Constraint 2:** Potential for redundancy in auto-generated rules.
-*   **Example: Project B Constraint:** The limitations of the Pine Script language (e.g., no external libraries, execution limits).
+    *   The script is dependent on the `git` command-line tool being installed and available in the system's PATH.
+    *   It is designed only for Bash environments.

-* [Enter risks here]
+*   **Risks:**

-*   **Example: Project A Risks:**
-    *   **Risk 1:** Users may not be willing to adopt the structured development workflow.
-(Mitigation: Provide clear documentation and examples to demonstrate the benefits).
-    *   **Risk 2:** The boilerplate may become outdated quickly due to the rapid evolution of AI technologies.
-(Mitigation: Regularly update the boilerplate with new features and best practices).
-*   **Example: Project B Risks:**
-    *   **Risk 1:** Over-engineering the shared library, leading to unnecessary complexity.
-(Mitigation: Focus on creating components for clearly identified, repeated tasks only).
-    *   **Risk 2:** Performance degradation on complex indicators.
-(Mitigation: Implement performance profiling as a standard step in the development workflow for each script).
+    *   If the logic for finding the top-level repository is not robust, the script could perform Git operations in the wrong directory.
+(Mitigation: Use reliable git commands like `git rev-parse --show-superproject-working-tree` and `git rev-parse --show-toplevel`, and exit with an error if a valid root cannot be determined).
+    *   A very large number of submodules could potentially slow down the script's execution.
+(Mitigation: The `git submodule foreach` command is generally efficient, but performance should be kept in mind).

 ## 8. Stakeholders

-Who are the key people involved or affected by this project?

-* [Enter stakeholders here]

-*   **Example: Project A Stakeholders:**
 *   **Project Sponsor:** Benjamin Pequet
 *   **Product Owner:** Benjamin Pequet
 *   **Development Team Lead:** N/A
 *   **Marketing Lead:** N/A
-*   **Example: Project B Stakeholders:**
-    *   **Product Owner:** Benjamin Pequet
-    *   **Lead Developer:** Benjamin Pequet
-    *   **Development Team Lead:** N/A
-    *   **Marketing Lead:** N/A

 ## Template Usage Notes

-This `projectbrief.md` file, along with others in the `memory-bank/` directory, serves as a foundational part of the Memory Bank methodology.
+This `project-brief.md` file, along with others in the `memory-bank/` directory, serves as a foundational part of the Memory Bank methodology.
 This system helps AI assistants maintain context and understanding across development sessions when working on a project initiated from this template.